rajat-bisen/Project1CarRentalSystem/README.md

 ---
 ## 🙋‍♂️ About Me
 👋 I'm Rajat Bisen, a BCA graduate passionate about Java development.
-This project was built to demonstrate backend development skills using Java + JDBC — fully hands-on with no frameworks or external libraries
+This project was built to demonstrate backend development skills using Core Java (OOps) — fully hands-on with no frameworks or external libraries